opf/openproject/docs/release-notes/13-1-0/README.md

 #### Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

-Special thanks for reporting and finding bugs go to

-Jeff Tseung, Richard Richter, Daniel Elkeles, Jörg Mollowitz, Christina Vechkanova, Sven Kunze, Jeff Li, Mario Haustein, Mario Zeppin
+- Special thanks for reporting and finding bugs go to Jeff Tseung, Richard Richter, Daniel Elkeles, Jörg Mollowitz, Christina Vechkanova, Sven Kunze, Jeff Li, Mario Haustein, Mario Zeppin

+- A big thank you to every other dedicated user who has [reported bugs](https://www.openproject.org/docs/development/report-a-bug) and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).

+- A big thank you to all the dedicated users who provided translations on [CrowdIn](https://crowdin.com/projects/opf).